Becoming a dog walker is an awesome way to make money with a job that makes you happy.

 Even in times of depression, the pet care business holds firm, if not grows.

-Knowing that dog walking can be recession-proof means that there will always be an opportunity to make money and doing so working at something you love.
+Knowing that dog walking can be recession-proof means that there will always be an opportunity to make money and doing so by working at a job you love.

 So how do you get involved and what can you expect?